Tragic Week (Argentina)

-Tragic Week (Semana Trágica), also known as Bloody Week, was a series of riots and massacres that took place in Buenos Aires, Argentina, from January 7 to January 14, 1919.
-The uprising was led by anarchists and communists, and was eventually crushed by the Argentine Federal Police, the military, and the Argentine Patriotic League.
-Estimates of the death toll vary, but are usually in the hundreds, mostly of workers at the hands of the government forces.
+Tragic Week (Semana Trágica), also known as Bloody Week, was a series of riots and massacres that took place in Buenos Aires, Argentina, from January 7 to 14, 1919.
+An uprising led by anarchists and communists was eventually crushed by the Argentine Federal Police, the military, and the Argentine Patriotic League.
+Estimates of the death toll vary but are usually in the hundreds, mostly of workers at the hands of the government forces.